gwax/www-gwax/posts/2005/01/blizzard-reanalyis.rst

 :tags: weather

 My previous analysis of this blizzard was insufficient.
-Having walked back to my appartment late last night and now having been outside once the blizzard has stopped dropping snow, I can give a better explanation of things.
+Having walked back to my apartment late last night and now having been outside once the blizzard has stopped dropping snow, I can give a better explanation of things.
 I need only one adjective to describe this blizzard.